teuton-software/asker/docs/usage.md

 1. Commands from shell
 2. Config file
-3. Call API into Ruby program
+3. Call API from Ruby program

----
 ## 1. Commands from Shell

 The simplest way of using Asker is using `asker` command.